fbalbi/qlite/README.md

 I recently switched to DbFactory in order to give the class an extra level of abstraction and not to be tied up to a specific driver.
 I'm in fact messing around with MySQL.

+Even though Storm is still under development I already have successfully used it in production environments.

 I promise I will add examples and documentation!

 Fed